-Gender inequality, reinforced by systems of oppression around the globe, perpetuates entrenched gender discrimination and systemic neglect.
-These structural forces are especially pronounced in communities with multiple marginalized social identities including, women of color, Indigenous people, migrants, people with disabilities, adolescents, LGBT people, and people affected by armed conflict and mass atrocities.
-Harmful practices and gender-based violence are perpetuated, which impact physical, mental, and emotional well-being.
-The world lacks basic data related to these communities’ socioeconomic and health status and are therefore frequently neglected by socioeconomic development programs.
+Gender inequality, reinforced by systems of oppression around the globe, perpetuates gender discrimination, violence, and systemic neglect.
+These structural forces are especially pronounced in communities with multiple marginalized social identities particularly, women of color, adolescents, Indigenous people, migrants, people with disabilities, gender minorities, LGBT people, and people affected by armed conflict and mass atrocities.
+Gender discrimination systematically denies underrepresented communities from safely participating in economic, social, civic, and political opportunities.
+Sexual and gender-based violence impact people’s physical, mental, and emotional wellbeing, violate women, girls’, and gender minorities’ rights and reinforce gender inequality.
+The world lacks basic data related to these communities’ health, safety, wellbeing, and socioeconomic status, and evidence on what works to disrupt entrenched gender systems.
+Therefore, global and national development policies and programs often overlook these communities or lack guidance on how to address gender inequality.
 This is what the Population Council is working to change.

 We collaborate with locally rooted organizations, communities, and governments using context-relevant surveys, collect rigorous data, and create evidence-based solutions.
-We also recognize the need to develop robust survey measures and women living with multiple forms of discrimination in LMICs.
-This will allow us to amplify the visibility of these communities and provide reliable data that decision-makers can use to institute policies and programs to improve health and well-being of women living with multiple forms of discrimination in LMICs.
+We also recognize the need to develop robust survey measures for gender minority adolescents and youth and and women living with multiple forms of discrimination in LMICs.
+This will allow us to amplify the visibility of these communities and provide reliable data that decision-makers can use to institute policies and programs to improve health and wellbeing of women living with multiple forms of discrimination in LMICs.

 Recent highlights